w3c/ServiceWorker/README.md

 ## Building & Contributing to the Design

 Most decisions regarding the API and finer points of the design are handled through issues in this repository.
-Feel free to open one if you don't see an obvious answer to your question in the explainer.
+Feel free to open one if you don't see an obvious answer to your question in the [Explainer](explainer.md).

 To make edits to the design, change the TypeScript file (`event_worker.ts`); the JavaScript file is built from it.
 Building the JS version yourself isn't essential, but here's how: